 Sexton, Drummond pace Cavs' rally in win over Hawks

+The Cavs' keys to the game defensively were to prevent Atlanta from spending the whole game shooting free throws and from firing at will from beyond the arc, two categories in which the Hawks are among NBA leaders.

+“In the first quarter they were having their way with some 3s," Larry Nance Jr. said.
+“Get them off the free throw line, get them off the 3-point line and anything in between that we'll live with.
+Andre and JaVale are way too good at the rim contesting shots.
+It's hard to finish over that kind of length."

-JaVale McGee, who finished with 14 points, scooped in a runner to help the Cavs reclaim the lead at 84-83, and Sexton made it a three-point lead with a 17-footer on the next possession.
+JaVale McGee, who finished with 14 points, scooped in a runner to help the Cavs reclaim the lead at 84-83, and Sexton made it a three-point lead with a 17-footer on the next possession to keep Atlanta on its heels.

 Clint Capela had 16 points and 16 rebounds for the Hawks, who had 22 turnovers in the final three quarters but tied it at 88-all on Bogdan Bogdanovic's 3 before Sexton hit a 3 to put the Cavs up 91-88 with 27.2 seconds remaining.
-John Collins missed an ensuing dunk attempt before Darius Garland hit a free throw and Sexton hit four foul shots to make it 96-91 in the closing seconds.
+John Collins missed an ensuing dunk attempt before Darius Garland hit a free throw and Sexton hit four foul shots to end the scoring in the closing seconds.

+“It feels good just to have my teammates behind me each night," Sexton said.
+“Early on they were like, ‘Keep going, keep going, you're going to get your rhythm.' ...
+They pretty much have a lot of confidence in me."

 Atlanta took its first double-digit lead when Young’s acrobatic layup made it 30-19 at the 2:49 mark of the first.
 Young had other highlights in the second, stealing the ball and passing from his knees to Cam Reddish for a layup that made it 45-35, and assisting Capela from the left side for an inside basket that kept the lead at 10 at the 2:39 mark.